-At St Cuthbert’s RC Primary School we believe that each person is ‘unique, talented and loved by God. ’We aim to be a school where all aspects of the child can be developed, including the area of well-being.
+At St Cuthbert’s RC Primary School we believe that each person is ‘unique, talented and loved by God. ’We aim to be a school where all aspects of the child can be developed, including well-being.

 UNICEF is the world’s leading organisation working for children and their rights.
 In 1989, governments worldwide promised all children the same rights by adopting the UN Convention on the Rights of the Child (CRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.

 The ‘Rights Respecting School’ award (RRSA) will help our pupils to grow into confident, caring and responsible young citizens both in school and within the wider community.
 By learning about their rights our pupils, your children, will also learn about the importance of respecting the rights of others.
 Our pupils already have some understanding of children’s rights in school and the wider world and at this stage we’d like to share some information with you.